nrpl/nrpl.github.io/logging/jdk-logging-in-10-minutes.md

 INFO: hello world
 ```
 By default JDK logging sends messages to the console.
-You can change this behaviour and specify different appenders, for example
+You can change this behaviour and specify different handlers, for example
 to log into a file.

 ## Log Level